enesdemirag/programming-exercises/Contributing.md

 ### Contributing

 I'm trying to make informative and entertaining questions about topics that I like.

 Interested in contributing to my repo?
+Fork this repo and start preparing your question.

+After you prepared a question about an interesting topic, open a pull request.
+I'll try to merge as soon as possible.

+If you found any mistake or you have advice, feel free to open an issue.

 Here's the format.
+Please be careful to follow the format for nice and clean repo.

 ##### Structure